kdoi/EC2-Easy-Proxy/README.markdown

 1. Save the template to your PC/Mac.
 2. Login to the AWS Management Console and open the CloudFormation tab.
 3. Choose one of the AWS regions where you want to launch a proxy server and then hit "Create New Stack" button.
 4. In "SELECT TEMPLATE": Select "*Upload a Template File*" and point to the template file that you save in step 1.
-You can leave the other fields as they are, but make sure to type in the Stack Name field with any name you feel comfortable.
+You can leave the other fields as they are, but make sure to type in the *Stack Name* field with any name you feel comfortable.
 5. The next page, "SPECIFY PARAMETERS" asks for template-specific information.
-With EC2 Easy Proxy, you need to specify the port number you would like to use and your IP address.
+With EC2 Easy Proxy, you need to specify the port number you would like to use and your client IP address.
 This template create a firewall called Security Group to restrict other users from using your proxy server.
+You can check your own IP address [here](http://whatismyipaddress.com/).
    Note that IP address needs to be specified with subnet mask.
 In other words, if you want to specify only one IP address ("1.2.3.4"), then the field should be "1.2.3.4/32"
 6. Click Continue twice and finish the wizard.
 7. When the status of your stack turns green (CREATE_COMPLETE), then click the outputs tab of the bottom pane of the Management Console to find the IP address of the proxy server.